asdf-format/asdf/docs/pyasdf/examples.rst

 can be used to set the type of block of the associated data, either ``internal``, ``external`` or ``inline``.

+- ``internal``: The default.
+The array data will be stored in a binary block in the same ASDF file.

+- ``external``: Store the data in a binary block in a separate ASDF file.

+- ``inline``: Store the data as YAML inline in the tree.

 .. runcode::

    from pyasdf import AsdfFile